 Joining a UK university can be life-changing for international students thanks to the high academic standards and numerous benefits.
 To qualify for studies in the UK, international students must have a certain level of English proficiency.
 After all, your classes will largely be in English, the language you use to communicate in the classroom and in everyday life.

 The IELTS is often the go-to English proficiency evaluation test.
 If you’re looking into alternatives, though - especially a highly-recognised, convenient test you can sit at home - why not try the OIETC’s English Language Level Test (ELLT)?
-Here, we will discuss the OIETC-accepting universities in the UK for international students and introduce you to the ELLT.
+Here, we will discuss the OIETC-accepting universities in the UK for international students in 2023-24 and introduce you to the ELLT.

 The Ultimate OIETC-Accepting University List in the UK

 What is the OIETC's English Language Level Test?